 We are so connected and so preoccupied with everyone’s lives that, sometimes, we need to take a step back and acknowledge what is going on.
 Indeed, we are easily connected to a larger community and have far more opportunities, but we must not confuse the meaningful with amnesic routine.

-Every week, I will be posting an article or documentary that focuses on different issues concerned with social media and its effects on social actors.
+This blog will incorporate articles or documentaries that focuses on different issues concerned with social media and its effects on social actors.